joaomelo/lib-template/README.md

 Those directories and files serve as a guide to present the library template.
 Talking about them is the canvas for the technical decisions aournd this arranjement we have here.

-I built try to follow a order that i imagine is the most pedagogical one.
-And go on like we are creating the library from scratch.
+I built a series of posts following a order that i imagine is the most pedagogical one.
+And go on the series like we were creating the library from scratch.
+You can read the posts from the links bellow.

+- Creating a NPM library from Scratch: XXX  pt 1

 # npm